 Tennis ball cans are not recyclable in a curbside program, and we’re not aware of anywhere they can be dropped off for recycling.
 Consider a reuse project or place them in the trash for disposal.

 Nike offers the Reuse-A-Shoe program.
 The company collects old, worn-out athletic shoes for recycling and transforms them into Nike Grind, a material used in creating athletic and playground surfaces as well as select Nike products.
 See a list of drop-off locations.

 Do not place trophies, medals or awards in curbside recycling.
 Sports Medal Recycling accepts and recycles extra, unused or unwanted road race, endurance event, sport and academic medals through a mailback program.
-See details.
 Total Awards & Promotions in Wisconsin accepts trophies, plaques and awards through a mailback program.
-See details.
 Other unwanted trophies, medals and ribbons should be reused or placed in the regular trash.

 Looking to recycle, donate or dispose of other items?
 Use the dark blue 'What Do I Do With?' search bar at the top of every page of this website.
 Allow location services or use the city drop-down to find opportunities in your local area.